 Buy Your Case First

-When acquiring a new iPhone or iPad, shop for a case first.
+When acquiring a new device, shop for a case first.
 Don’t get stuck with the limited selection that you find at the retailer, phone store or Apple store.
-Phone buyers know what they like, and they know what situations they usually take their device into.
+Most phone buyers know what they like, and they know what situations they usually take their device into.
 The basic case for everyday use should not be a mystery.

 Choosing the Right Case